Visa policy of Macau: Hong Kong

 Permanent residents of Hong Kong holding valid Hong Kong Permanent Identity Cards or Hong Kong Re-entry Permits are granted a stay of 1 year upon entry.
-However, holders of Hong Kong SAR passports are only granted a stay of 7 days provided they are travelling to a third country or region.

-Non-permanent residents of Hong Kong who are of Chinese nationality and without mainland residency (i.e., those who traveled to Hong Kong with a One-way Permit for permanent settlement) are required to use their Hong Kong Document of Identity for Visa Purposes when entering Macau.
-They can stay for a maximum of 30 days.
+Non-permanent residents of Hong Kong can enter for up to 30 days if they hold a Hong Kong Document of Identity for Visa Purposes to Macau.

+Holders of HKSAR passports are granted a stay of 7 days providing they are transiting to a third country.

 Entry procedures for visa nationals

-Those holding travel documents that are not listed above will be required to obtain a visa for entry to Macau, either prior to arrival or on arrival.
+Those holding travel documents that are not listed above will be required to obtain an Entry Permit (Visa On Arrival or VOA) for entry to Macau, either prior to arrival or on arrival.
+Visa on arrival provides granted Authorization to Stay for a maximum of 30 days once the application is approved.
+Updated VOA application fees as of October 2025 are MOP200 (single entry) / MOP300 (multiple entry) for individual, MOP400 (single entry) / MOP600 (multiple entry) for family passport, MOP100 (single entry) / MOP150 (multiple entry) for children under 12 with individual passport and MOP100 (single entry) / MOP150 (multiple entry) for groups of at least 10 people organized by a single travel manager and presenting a collective travel document.

-Visa on arrival is valid for 30 days and can be used multiple times during its validity without the need of obtaining a new one.
-The application fee is MOP 100 per individual, MOP 200 per family passport, and MOP 50 per child under age 12 and per member of a tourist group of more than 10 people.
 Alternatively, they can apply for an "Authorization to Enter and Stay" through a representative in Macau.

 Nationals of the following countries must obtain a visa in advance through the Chinese diplomatic mission (unless they hold a Hong Kong identity card).
 They can apply for an "Authorization to Enter and Stay" through a representative only when there are no Chinese diplomatic missions in their country or region of residence.

+1 - except for holders of diplomatic or official passports who are visa-exempt for up to 14 days.